How the Latest Fed Funds Rate Change Affects You

 The fed funds rate is how the nation's central bank, the Federal Reserve, influences the U.S. economy.
 It directly raises or lowers interest rates on credit cards, personal loans, and variable-rate mortgages.
 It does this through the Federal Open Market Committee (FOMC) which meets eight times per year.

-At the latest FOMC meeting on September 18, 2024, the Fed lowered the fed funds rate by 1/2 point to 5.0%.
+At the latest FOMC meeting on June 19, 2025, the Fed kept its benchmark rate at a target between 4.00% and 4.25%.
 The Fed's press release said that inflation has made further progress towards it core of 2%.
 The Fed prefers this rate because it is mild enough to spur economic growth.
-It uses the core PCE index, which reported 2.7% inflation for August 2024 This index excludes volatile oil and food prices, which can vary significantly from month to month.
+It uses the core PCE index, which reported 2.9% inflation for May 2025.
+This index excludes volatile oil and food prices, which can vary significantly from month to month.
+The Fed had raised rates in 2022 to curb inflation brought on by the 2020 pandemic.

 How a Higher Fed Funds Rate Affects Housing